 We shouldn’t gloat.
 It’s hard to miss the history that permeates throughout Rhodes.

 A stroll along the cobblestones in Rhodes’ Old Town follows the path where knights literally marched in ancient times.
 On the other end of the island, the Acropolis of Lindos dates back two millennia.
 Its remnants caught our eyes from kilometers away.

 Local villages offer a different type of history lesson.
 In Apollona, we met two generations of female bakers who religiously bake recipes passed down by their grandmothers.
-This seemingly sleepy enclave is also the home of one of the most authentic food experiences on the entire island where visitors can taste centuries of Rodos tradition.
+This seemingly sleepy enclave is also the home of one of the most rewarding food experiences on the entire island where visitors can taste centuries of Rodos tradition.

 Previously conquered by the Ottomans and controlled by the Venetians, Rhodes has a tale to tell with each rock lining its roads and every crest carved into its walls.
 And food is an integral part of the Rhodes story.